 It has been estimated that half of the world’s population will be accessing the internet from mobile devices by 2020 compared with 34.9% having any access to the internet in June 2012.
 That is a huge increase in less than a decade.
 Worldwide there were over 2.41 billion monthly active users Facebook users in June 2019, with around an 8% increase each year.
 The impact of technology on our lives is a dynamic force that can’t be ignored.

-The internet is a major part of our lives in so many ways.
+The internet is a major part of our life in so many ways.
 You can shop online, book tickets, see inside houses for sale, chat live to your friends and family across the road or across the globe, do your banking online; and of course it’s possible to run a successful business from your computer at home or even your phone.

 Just think about these Internet facts for a moment.

-- It’s a marketplace that never closes
+- It’s a marketplace which never closes

 - Billions of dollars of business are transacted every year